 A further element of our Employability & Skills Strategy is the use of Personal Development Planning (PDP).
 This enables you to reflect upon personal and career goals, and the means by which these may be achieved.
-We build this process throughout the course, as well as referring you to this through the Academic Tutorial Scheme.
+We build this process into the four modules already mentioned, as well as referring you to this through the Academic Tutorial Scheme.